kmrmohit/InnovaccerAssignment/README.md

 #solution

-TO run this script just copy all the files in a folder and run the finalproject.py file.(One must have python and other necessary modules installed in their system)
+TO run this script just copy all the files in a folder and run the finalproject.py file.(One must have python and other necessary modules installed in their system).Before that ensure that config.py file has your email-address and its password and also lesssecureapps has been turned ON in your google account preferences(for checking that visit this:https://myaccount.google.com/lesssecureapps).
+Also ensure that connect_to_db.py file has the correct details filled up.For connecting to my database, one can email me

 All the other files are supporting modules.